Quol04/Week8-Database-assignment/README.md

-# myClinic Database
+# myClinic Database (Clinic Booking System)

-Description of what your project does
+---

+## Description

+The myClinic Database System is  designed to manage and streamline operations within a medical clinic.

+It supports booking and managing appointments :
+- Between patients and doctors
+- Tracking medical treatments
+- Handling prescriptions and
+- Organizing clinic departments and medications.

+---

 ## Tables

-1. Patient - has details about the patients
+1. Patient - has details about the patient

 2. Medication -contains medication details

-3. Department - different depatments in the clinic
+3. Department - different departments in the clinic

 4. Doctor - details about the doctors and their specializations

-5. Appointment - contains appointment details including dates
+5. Appointment - contains appointment details, including dates

-6. Treatment - types of treatment to different diseases and costs
+6. Treatment - types of treatment for different diseases and costs

 7. Prescription_Medication - contains prescription

+---

 ## How to run/setup the project (or import SQL)